mezhanglei/react-easy-formcore/README.md

 - Provides styles, as well as `value` (or set via `valueProp`) and `onChange` two-way bindings.
 - You can customize `onChange` in outside, but you can only set the form value via an instance method such as `store.setFieldValue`.
 - Custom form validation rules can be provided with the form validation rules property `rules`.
-- When a non-form component or node is added outside of the input form control, the node or component needs to be manually added with `data-type="fragment"` to enhance the binding depth of the form field to reach the target control.
+- When a non-form component or node is added outside the input form control, bind the target control by adding `data-type="fragment"` to filter the non-target node or by setting `data-name` to mark the target input form.

 # Form.List

-The `Form.Item` component is combined into an array as the values in `Form.
+The `Form.Item` component acts as an item in the `Form.List` array type and is combined to form an array

-- Each item in `Form.List` is an element of an array, no need to set the `name` field
+- Only `Form.Item` items are recognised in `Form.List` and there is no need to set the `name` field.
-- The `rules` checksum rules provided by `Form.List` are valid for all input items in the array, but have a lower priority than the items in the array's own `rules` rules
+- The `rules` provided by `Form.List` are valid for all input items in the array, but have a lower priority than the `rules` of the `Form.Item` in the array

 ## install